Elections in Luxembourg: European Parliament

-Since 1979, Luxembourg has elected members to the European Parliament, which is the primary representative organ of the EU, and, with the Council of the European Union, forms its legislative branch.
+Since 1979, Luxembourg has elected members to the European Parliament, which is the primary representative body of the EU, and, with the Council of the European Union, forms its legislative branch.
 Due to its small size, the Grand Duchy elects just six members out of a total of 732, which is more than only Malta (which elects five MEPs); nonetheless, Luxembourg's representation is disproportionately large compared to its population, and Luxembourg elects more MEPs per capita than any other country (see: Apportionment in the European Parliament).

 MEPs are elected to five-year terms.
 The exact date of elections is decided by Luxembourg, allowing it to schedule them on the same date as elections to the Chamber of Deputies (as is usually the case).

 Eligibility

 To be eligible to vote in elections to the European Parliament, one must fulfil the following criteria: